Microservices

 Microservices have become mainstream in the enterprise.
 This proliferation of microservices applications generates new problems, which requires a new approach to managing problems.
 A microservice is a small, independently deployable, and independently scalable software service that is designed to encapsulate a specific semantic function in the larger applicationl.

 This article explores several approaches to deploying tools to debug microservices applications on a Kubernetes platform like Red Hat OpenShift, includingOpenTracing, Squash, Telepresence, and creating a Squash Operator in Red Hat Ansible Automation.
+Importantly, identifying the root cause of issues in microservices application can have a direct business impact.
+In fact, 40%2to 90%3of total software costs of are typically incurred after launch.

 Read more